 - Franco-Algerian Chamber of Commerce and Industry

-Our cooperation draws on a French cultural network that has been redeployed since 2000 (five French institutes in Algiers, Annaba, Oran, Constantine and Tlemcen).
-The reopening of the French Institute in Tizi Ouzou is under consideration.
-The international Alexandre Dumas high school in Algiers reopened in 2002 and teaches more than 1,000 pupils, while another, smaller school in Hydra has 500 pupils.
+Our cultural cooperation draws on a French cultural network that has been redeployed since 2000 (five active Instituts Français in Algiers, Annaba, Oran, Constantine and Tlemcen).
+The renovated Institut Français in Annaba was inaugurated on 18 April 2018.
+The international Alexandre Dumas secondary school in Algiers reopened in 2002 and teaches more than 2,000 pupils, while another, smaller school in Hydra has 500 pupils.
 At the CIHN on 10 April 2016, agreement was reached for two annexes of the Alexandre Dumas school to open: one in Oran, which opened in 2017, and one in Annaba, which opened in 2018.

 - Website of the French Embassy in Algeria

 - Algiers French Institute

 - Tlemcen French Institute

 Institutional cooperation aims to support areas including the modernization of justice, administration, transport, regional development and civil protection.
 Cooperation programmes exist in agriculture, transport, public works and land use planning.
 Lastly, our activities seek to encourage decentralized cooperation and to support civil society.

 Cooperation between France and Algeria stands out for the extreme diversity of fields and the great many players involved (administrations, local government bodies, associations, NGOs, etc.), which reflect the vitality of a relationship rooted in history and human and family ties.
 The full extent of this cooperation can be read about on the website of the French Embassy in Algiers: http://www.ambafrance-dz.org/ambassade/

 Updated: August 2022